Krunklehorn/io-scene-gzrs2/README.md

 * GunZ 1: all polygons in UV channel 2 come out garbled (import the lightmap and use channel 3 for now)
 * GunZ 1: some polygons in UV channel 3 come out garbled on maps with multiple lightmaps (Citadel)
 * GunZ 1: some elus with reversed winding-order/flipped normals (woman-parts27, woman-parts_sum08, woman-parts_santa, etc.)
+* GunZ 1: some .elu map materials with incorrect flags that should be overridden by their .rs.xml counterparts

 <!-- -->